 In 1986 he became the only Australian to be awarded the international Hans Christian Andersen Medal for his contribution to children’s literature as an illustrator, and has been honoured with a Doctor of Arts of RMIT, and with Membership of the Order of Australia.

-More recently he has illustrated the acclaimed series of children’s classics, of which there are now fourteen titles that continue to be published in many editions worldwide.
+More recently he has illustrated the acclaimed series of children’s classics, of which there are now sixteen titles that continue to be published in many editions worldwide.
 Titles like Peter Pan, Treasure island, The Jungle Book, Wind in the Willows, A Christmas Carol, Alice in Wonderland, Alice Through the Looking Glass, Tom Sawyer, The Secret Garden, Pinocchio, Around the World in Eighty Days, The Jungle Book, The Wizard of Oz, The Nutcracker, Robinson Crusoe and in 2021 Gulliver’s Travels

 Early in 2018 Robert Ingpen completed ‘The Magic Bookcase’ mural which is now donated by him to the National Library of Australia under the Cultural Arts Program of Australia.
 The painting is on seven panels each 900mm x 1200mm, painted in egg tempera on marine plywood.
 The large painting depicts a bookcase without any books.
-Instead, the shelves are filled with characters from classical stories who, through the imagination of the illustrator, are borrowed from the pages of books where they traditionally belong.
-The literary characters are gathered to be identified, enjoyed and believed by young people as they mature in imagination and belief with the help of great literature.
+Instead, the shelves are filled with characters from classic stories who, through the imagination of the illustrator, are borrowed from the pages of books where they traditionally belong.
+The literary characters are gathered together in this mural to be identified, enjoyed and believed in by young people as they mature in imagination with the help of great literature.